10 Ways to Use a Transcript to Improve Your Listening Skills

 That’s why in this podcast, you’ll discover ten tips to transform your listening with a transcript.
 You’ll come up with more ideas I’m sure.
 And I hope to hear some of them in the comments.
 In fact, there are thousands of things you could do with transcripts that will improve your speaking, listening, reading and writing.

 Today, though, we’re focusing on the listening part and a little about pronunciation.
-Try out these tips by downloading the sample chapter of my brand new book: Cara’s Fast Natural English Podcat Transcriptastic Audiobook.
+Try out these tips by downloading the sample chapters of my audiobooks at the end of this post.

 As you listen, try to note down the different tips.
-If you miss something, or you’re not sure about one of the points, download the transcript to check.
+If you miss something, or you’re not sure about one of the points, download the free sample chapters of my audiobooks at the end of this post (the Transcriptastic sample chapter is this podcast episode).

 You can check…